Agent Development

 Open the web page to view the invocation results:

-Local Development and Deployment of Agents
+Local Development and Deployment of Agent

-Run the following command to deploy the agent:
+Run the following command to deploy the Agent:

 npm run deploy

-Associate Cloud Run Service with Agent
+Associate Cloud Hosting Service with Agent

-Cloud-Based Development and Debugging of Agents
+Cloud-based Development and Debugging of Agent

-Step.1: Create Functional Agent
+Step.1: Create Agent

-After creation, the corresponding agent can be viewed in the agent list.
+After creation, the corresponding Agent can be viewed in the Agent list.

-After clicking 'Online Development', you can enter the online development page to develop agents based on Function-based Cloud Hosting.
+Click Online Development to go to the online development page and develop an Agent based on Function-based Cloud Hosting.

 Step.2: Develop and Debug Agent Code